amirqasemi74/react-store/README.md

 }, UserStore);
 ```

-And enjoy to use store in child components by `useStore` hook. pass **Store Class** as first parameter:
+And enjoy to use store in child components.

 ```jsx
 import { useStore } from "@react-store/core";